 Many herbs also have beautiful flowers and some are edible and delicious.
 However, some herbs, like basil, once they flower become bitter.Continue to 2 of 7 below.

 02 of 07

-Oregano is one of my favorite herbs for containers.
+Oregano is a favorite herb for containers.
 It is incredibly forgiving, scoffs at drought and likes poor soil so it doesn't need much fertilizer.
 It is a low growing plant with small leaves and will drape over the sides of containers, so can be used as a "spiller," though it won't spread too much.

 Of all the oregano varieties, golden oregano (Origanum vulgare 'Aureum’) is a favorite because it can add a bright spot to any container.

 Oregano loves lots of sun and is a perennial in zones 5-8.
 To keep plant thriving, don't over water and keep pruning back.
 Oregano needs good drainage.

-If plant starts getting leggy, cut back and wait a few weeks for recovery.
+If the plant starts getting leggy, cut back and wait a few weeks for recovery.
 You can propagate oregano by rooting it in water.Continue to 3 of 7 below.

 03 of 07

 There are a staggering number of beautiful mints to choose from and most are tasty and beautiful.
-Mint is a bit of a bully--spreading and trying to push out other plants--so you have to be careful about what plants you combine it with, or be prepared to prune it regularly.
-To solve this problem, you make a pot of all mints.
+Mint is a bit of a bully—spreading and trying to push out other plants —so you have to be careful about what plants you combine it with, or be prepared to prune it regularly.
+To solve this problem, you can make a pot of all mints.